Oxycodone withdrawal symptoms can last about a week and may include:

 An individual in oxycodone withdrawal may also experience powerful drug cravings and the desire to return to using the drug as a way to relieve the side effects of withdrawal.

-Withdrawal is the collection of side effects that occur when a drug is removed from the brain and body of someone who is dependent on it, while detox is the actual removal of the drug itself.
+Withdrawal is a collection of side effects that occur when someone who is dependent on a drug stops using it; while detox refers to the process of clearing the drug from the system.

 Withdrawal from oxycodone usually starts within 8-12 hours of taking the drug, and it peaks in the first 72 hours.
 Symptoms generally subside in about a week, although some of the psychological effects and drug cravings may persist for longer.